cycheng/parallel-8queens/README.md

     * detect number of CPUs

 # Major Change
+* 2013 Dec 23
+    * Cleanup code !
+And use all threads !

 * 2013 Dec 15
     * reduce search space :
       put needed check column into queue, unnecessary to check all column every